LucasPBar/Salifort-People-Analytics/README.md

 ## Business Problem & Objectives

 ### Business Problem
-HR wants to identify key factors influencing employee turnover to implement strategies that increase retention.
+The HR team at Salifort Motors wants to understand the underlying causes that prompt employees to leave the company.
+Employee turnover not only disrupts team dynamics but also incurs significant financial and operational costs.
+Therefore, identifying predictive factors that signal an employee’s likelihood of leaving is essential.
+With these insights, the company can proactively create targeted strategies to enhance employee satisfaction, reduce turnover rates, and foster a healthier workplace culture.

 ### Objectives
-- Analyze the dataset to identify turnover patterns
+- Analyze the dataset to uncover key turnover drivers
-- Build a predictive model to flag employees at risk of leaving
+- Build a predictive model that flags employees at risk of leaving
-- Support HR with actionable data-driven retention strategies
+- Provide HR with actionable, data-driven recommendations for retention strategies

 ---

 ## Proposed Solutions

 1. **Reduce excessive workload:** Limit projects per employee and monitor burnout signs.
-2. **Promotions and recognition:** Clear policies to value and retain talent.
+2. **Promotions and recognition:** Establish clear policies to reward and retain talent.
-3. **Work culture reform:** Reassess performance evaluations and overtime expectations.
+3. **Work culture reform:** Reevaluate performance metrics and overtime practices.
-4. **HR strategic actions:** Team meetings to understand culture and dissatisfaction causes.
+4. **HR strategic engagement:** Facilitate team discussions to identify dissatisfaction drivers.
-5. **Feature engineering:** Create derived variables like "overworked" to capture workload.
+5. **Feature engineering:** Create derived variables like “overworked” to better capture workload stress.
-6. **Adopt predictive models:** Use Random Forest to predict turnover risk and guide decisions.
+6. **Adopt predictive models:** Implement Random Forest to identify turnover risk and guide interventions.

 ---